loda-lang/loda-programs/programs/oeis/list2.md

 * [A284965](http://oeis.org/A284965) ([L15 program](A284965.asm)): a(n) is the number of self-conjugate partitions of n which represent Chomp positions with Sprague-Grundy value 1.
 * [A285009](http://oeis.org/A285009) ([L08 program](A285009.asm)): Subset sums (see Comments).
 * [A285173](http://oeis.org/A285173) ([L04 program](A285173.asm)): Numbers n such that A002496(n+1) < A002496(n)^(1+1/n).
+* [A285475](http://oeis.org/A285475) ([L12 program](A285475.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 3", based on the 5-celled von Neumann neighborhood.
 * [A285476](http://oeis.org/A285476) ([L05 program](A285476.asm)): Binary representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 6", based on the 5-celled von Neumann neighborhood.
 * [A285766](http://oeis.org/A285766) ([L12 program](A285766.asm)): Maximum spillway height for a zero or one bend minimal area lake in a number square.
 * [A285869](http://oeis.org/A285869) ([L06 program](A285869.asm)): a(n) is the number of zeros of the Chebyshev S(n, x) polynomial in the open interval (-sqrt(2), +sqrt(2)).